bhoomeendra/ML/_posts/2023-05-08-Logistic_Regression.md

 $$ p = \sigma(w^Tx+b)$$

 What sigmoid does is that it constrains the output between 0 and 1.
 This is one of the definitions of logistic regression.
+### Geometric Formulation
 We can have a geometric explanation as well.
 We start with a classification boundary which is $$ w^Tx +b $$.
-We want a w such that $$ \forall i \; y_i(w^Tx_i+b)>=0  $$ this means that the predicted class and the actual class should be as for the term to be positive but using this as the objective function as some limitation.
+We want a w such that $$ \forall i \; y_i(w^Tx_i+b)>=0  $$ i.e the predicted class and the actual class are of the same sign for the product term to be positive but using a objective function which maximizes $$ \sum y_i(w^Tx_i+b) $$ has some limitation.
 The problem is that when an outlier comes, the loss value will be very high, and the model will try to fit the outlier.
-To solve the problem sigmoid function is used as it constrains the values between 0 and 1.
+To solve the problem sigmoid function is used as it constrains the values between 0 and 1 which limits the impact of outlier.

-#### Formulation of the loss function
+### Formulation of the loss function
 The purpose of the loss function is to maximize the probability of the correct class.
 Logistic regression is a binary classification problem; hence we have two classes, 0 and 1.
 Higher probability is associated with class 1, and low probability is associated with class 0.
 The objective function is as follows:

 $$ L = \prod_{i=1}^n p_i^{y_i}(1-p_i)^{1-y_i} \; where \; p = \sigma(w^Tx+b) $$